ZycAlix/Projet-Spyware/Cifar10.md

 ```

 ### MMF
-  For MMF, it provides a few datasets disponible and registed in our Framework GAIF.
+  For MMF, it provides a number of datasets that can be used directly, including automatically downloaded data, and are registed in the GAIF framework.
 We give an example here:
   ```
     from mmf.utils.build import build_dataset
     from gaif.utils.env import setup_imports